1. Plan a visit to Bearizona

 1500 Historic Rte 66, , 86046

 Bearizona, the beautiful drive-thru wildlife park, is transformed into a winter wonderland over the holiday season.
-While it is quite a difference experience then visiting the rest of the year, the synchronized light show is pretty fantastic, and by far one of the best in the state.
+Visiting during the cold, oftentimes snowy months is a difference experience then visiting the busy, mild summer months, the synchronized light show is pretty fantastic, and by far one of the best in the state.

 Although few animals will be seen, the drive-thru portion will be closed, & the temps will be absolutely freezing, it really is a fun experience to take a walk around the festively decorated grounds, with a cup of hot cocoa in hand.
 If your Williams trip happens to fall during December, I recommend skipping out on the overpriced, overrated Polar Express train ride in favor of this local gem.